-U.S. Cellular Samsung Galaxy S III update detailed in leaked document, Google Wallet support includedAlex Wagner - Deputy Managing Editor, News Desk
+U.S. Cellular Samsung Galaxy S III update detailed in leaked document, Google Wallet support includedAlex Wagner - Editorial Director of News and Content

 Good news for U.S. Cellular Galaxy S III owners on this fine Wednesday afternoon, as their flavor of Samsung's newest Galaxy S family member is due to begin receiving a pretty hefty update.
 An image sent to Android Police shows that there are a number of tweaks packed in with the new software, which is version R530UVXLI4, including a fix for a bug that'd cause the background and font color of emails to change and the removal of the Verizon power down tone.
 Interestingly, the changelog also lists "Support for Google Wallet," meaning that U.S. Cellular Galaxy S III owners will soon be able to use Google's mobile payment service like users of Sprint Android phones and unlocked Nexus devices have been doing for some time.